What Happened: eBay's Active Content Ban

 While eBay blocks embedded players, it still allows standard HTML image tags wrapped in links.
 This is the image-link method: a clickable thumbnail image that opens your video player in a new tab when a buyer clicks it.

 Here is how it works: you upload your video to eCommercePlayer, create a player, and get the Image Link code from the Publish page.
-The code is a simple <a> tag wrapping an <img> tag. eBay allows both of these elements.
+The code is a simple <a> tag wrapping an <img> tag โ eBay allows both of these elements.

 When a buyer sees your listing, they see a video thumbnail.
 When they click it, your full video player opens in a new tab.
 It is not quite as seamless as an inline embed, but it works reliably and is fully eBay-compliant.
+This method is part of our full eBay listing optimization checklist for 2026.

 Step-by-Step: Adding Video to Your eBay Listing